Next unicorn in line! Home interiors platform LivSpace in talks with investors to raise $200 mn

 "Our growth has been unparalleled in the segment and we are very well-funded currently to support our growth plans.
 We have a strong balance sheet, owing to our platform, strong unit economics and the segment we operate in, which also enabled us to scale our operations quickly and aggressively across markets.
 The fact remains, we are a startup and, like any other startup, funding conversations are an always-on process," the spokesperson said.

-The development was first reported by Entrackr, referring to LivSpace’s regulatory filings in Singapore where the company put in nearly $60 million in its holding firm, LivSpace Pte, with Saudi Arabia’s retail behemoth Alsulaiman Group (AG) leading the fund infusion.
+The development was first reported by Entrackr, referring to LivSpace’s regulatory filings in Singapore where the company put in nearly $60 million in its holding firm.
+French MNC Saint Gobain, Saudi retail giant ASG and Trifecta Capital undertook the capital infusion in the holding entity of LivSpace Singapore.

 This also signals Indian startup’s expansion to the Middle Eastern markets, apart from India and Singapore.